dzaba1/dzaba1.github.io/dotNet.md

 - `T:class` - The `T` type has to be a reference type
 - `T:new()` - The `T` type has to have a parameterless ctor.
 - `T:new()` - The `T` type has to have a parameterless ctor.
-- `T:<base class or interface name>` - The `T` type has to implement provided interface or dervie from provided class.
+- `T:<base class or interface name>` - The `T` type has to implement provided interface or derive from provided class.
 - `T:U` - The `T` type has to implement generic `U` or derive from generic `U`.

 ## What's the difference between explicit and implicit interface implementation?